 The core course sessions are facilitated by experts in public health and emergencies from the Asian Disaster Preparedness Center and faculty from Thammasat University.

-Full course: $6,700.00 for 4 weeks (tuition only)
+Full course: $3,000.00 for 3 weeks (tuition only)

-Selective package: $1,675.00 per 1 week module (tuition only)
+Selective package: $1,000.00 per 1 week module (tuition only)